 One of the most amazing technological advances in the past few decades has been the advent of 3D printing.
-In 1983, the first item that was ever printed by a 3D printer was a not very impressive mouthwash cup.
-However, today it seems that anything can be printed in 3D using computer aided design, and it’s definitely changing our world for the better.
+In 1983, the first item that was ever printed by a 3D Printers was a not very impressive mouthwash cup.
+However, today it seems that anything can be printed in 3D using computer aided design.
+It’s definitely changing our world for the better.
 Today we take a look at some of the amazing things that have been 3D printed recently.

 Before 3D printing, bionic limbs could only be constructed slowly by hand, making them prohibitively expensive and out of the budget of most people.
 3D printing has made it easier than ever before to print the correct parts for these limbs and can be assembled much quicker for a lower cost.
 3D limbs are much stronger than their previous incarnations, and several people have had limbs replaced successfully.

 Perhaps a more fun use for 3D printing, a company in America is now printing parts for customisable guitars.
 Customers can simply let the company know what colours, hardware and materials are needed and they’ll build your dream instrument.
 The body of the guitar is printed using thin layers of nylon powder, built up on top of each other, then other, smaller parts like the bridge, pickup and strings are added by hand.

 Drones were once thought of as machines of the future, and the cost put off your average user.
 Now drones are everywhere and can be bought cheaply online and can be flown about your back garden, in accordance with drone laws, of course.
 3D printing is taking drones to the next level, with various companies offering you the opportunity to customise your drone and add on parts like better cameras and rotor blades.
 These can be assembled then sent out, or assembled at home.